jwplayer/jw-design-ui-toolkit/README.md

 npm install
 grunt
 ```
-This will watch all files for changes as you develop and update the minified CSS file.
+This will watch all LESS for changes as you develop and update the minified CSS file.

 ### Preview Mode
 Here you can preview any UI changes made to the global components.
-Preview mode will watch everything in the `components` and `styles` folders and rebuild as you make changes, but it **_does not hot reload_** the browswer and will require a page refresh.
+Preview mode will watch everything in the `components` and `styles` folders and rebuild as you make changes, but it **_does not hot reload_** the browser and will require a page refresh.

-##### Running Preview:
+#### Running Preview:
 Navigate to the `preview` directory and run:
 ```
 npm install
 ```
-Now run the following two commands simultaneously to open a preview at `localhost:4000`:
+Now run the following two commands simultaneously to run a server at [localhost:4000](localhost:4000):
 ```
 grunt watch
 grunt server
 ```
-##### Adding Components to Preview:
+#### Adding Components to Preview:
 Preview mode contains a JSON file that pulls from each component.
-If you add a new item to the `components` folder, add it to the title and file name in `src/_data/components.json` to view it in the preview context.
+If you add a new item to the `components` folder, add its title and file name in `src/_data/components.json` to view it in the preview context.